 A valid payment request for a payment of 1 ZEC to a single shielded address, with a base64url-encoded memo and a message for display by the wallet.

-A valid payment request with one transparent and one shielded recipient address, with encoded JSON and Unicode memos.
+A valid payment request with one transparent and one shielded recipient address, with an encoded Unicode memo for the shielded recipient.

 An invalid payment request; this is missing a payment address with empty